mdfaizan7/ls-tree/README.md

 ```

-PS ~ Still a work in progress.
+PS ~ PRs are welcome